The Australasian College of Paramedicine Professional practice programs

 • Resources, Workshops, and Collaborative Learning

-Paramedic Preceptor Program
+Paramedic Preceptor Program (Coming soon)

-Empower the Next Generation of Paramedics
+Empower the next generation of paramedics

 The Paramedic Preceptor Program is tailored for paramedics who work with students and graduate paramedics, providing support, education, mentoring, and coaching in all areas of paramedicine.